-Welcome to Honors U.S History!
-Over the course of this year our primary content emphasis will pertain to Reconstruction through present day U.S. History.
+Welcome to WHAP, World History Advanced Placement!
+Over the course of this year our primary content emphasis will span from the rise of civilizations through modern day history.
 We will study how geography, economics, government, citizenship, leadership, culture, technology and global relations have impacted the different aspects of our society.
-Students will participate in a more rigorous academic and reflective setting.
-The culmination of this course will be a final project to review the year’s content and a state End of Course Assessment.
+Students will participate in a more rigorous academic and reflective setting, as this is a college level course.
+The culmination of this course will be an Advanced Placement Exm in May that will determine the level of college credit you will receive for passing this course and exam to be applied at a college or university.

 This course is designed to highlight the strengths of each student by acknowledging each student’s different learning styles.
 The ability to read and write are life skills that when used improves all other academic skills.
 Reading and writing will be skills utilized every day in our class.